odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

 execute the SQL query.
 It is standard to separate the different parts of the query to allow for easier model extension.
-Exactly how the query is split up across methods is not standardized, but you will often see at minimum ``_select`` and ``_from`` methods [or something similar] and of course all of these methods will return strings.
-The columns from the SELECT will populate our model's fields so ensure that your column names match your field names or use alias names that match.
+Exactly how the query is split up across methods is not standardized, but you will often see at minimum ``_select`` and ``_from`` methods [or something similar], and of course all these methods will return strings.
+The columns from the SELECT will populate our model's fields, so ensure that your column names match your field names or use alias names that match.

 .. exercise:: Create report model.